For more than 30 years, almost everyone has used MS Excel spreadsheets, from high school students to scientists at NASA. 🚀

 - Hard to configure alerts and reminders in a Google sheet

-Unlike the Microsoft Office Suite, G Suite tools, including Google Sheets, are available for free.
+Unlike the Office Suite which hosts Microsoft Office Excel online, G Suite tools, including Google Sheets, are available for free.

-It boasts advanced analytic features and superior accuracy, which makes a good choice for scientists, engineers, students, and Homer here:
+The tool boasts advanced analytic features and superior accuracy, making it a good choice for scientists, engineers, and students.

-- Offers all Excel workbook functions + 200 other unique functions
+- Offers all Excel workbook functions and 200 other unique functions

 - Extensive random number generation can be used for statistics and cryptography